clowdr-app/clowdr/packages/node/urql-hasura-cache-schema-generator/README.md

 What are we to do then?

-### PostgreSQL Introspection Function
+### PostgreSQL Introspection View

-This package provides a PostgreSQL function to add to your database and GraphQL API.
-This function navigates Postgres' and Hasura's internal metadata to return the complete foreign key information.
-This generator script queries the function (using the Admin secret) to obtain this necessary supplementary information.
+This package provides a PostgreSQL view to add to your database and GraphQL API.
+This view navigates Postgres' and Hasura's internal metadata to return the complete foreign key information.
+This generator script queries the view (using the Admin secret) to obtain this necessary supplementary information.

 There is an additional detail to be aware of before we proceed: foreign keys may